Employment FAQs

 Note: During periods of unemployment, weekends do count toward the 90 or 60 day unemployment limit.
 Weekends are not counted toward the 90 or 60 day unemployment limit for students who are employed throughout the week.

 The CSU Career Center is an excellent place to start when trying to find employment.
-They provide helpful resources and one-on-one consultations in person, on the phone, through Skype, or by email!
+They provide helpful resources and one-on-one consultations virtually, in person, or by email!
 These consultations may include resume and cover letter critique, job search strategies, career assessments, mock interviews, mock salary negotiation, and so much more!

 OPT Reporting FAQs